David Azofeifa

 Is Jesus in this place?
 Are there at least twelve of His disciples here?
 Do we have a few loaves and fish?
 Are there five thousand people out there?

-Stop thinking like the disciples did, calculating how many denarii it would take to feed the crowd.
-What we need we already have; His name is JESUS, the bread of life for the hungry.
+Stop thinking the way the disciples did, calculating how many denarii it would take to feed the crowd.
+What we need, we already have.
+His name is JESUS, the bread of life for the hungry.

 Today is a day to renew our commitment to God.
-We have a debt of love and a responsibility in this world.
-A lamp was not created to prop open a door; it was created to illuminate the house.
+We carry a debt of love and a responsibility in this world.
+A lamp was never made to prop open a door; it was made to light up the house.

-Does your heart beat for the same things that moved Jesus’ heart?
-Can you say that you have compassion for others because they are harassed and helpless, like sheep without a shepherd?
-Is your heart stirred when you see them lost and without God?
-What do you extend toward them: your finger to point, or your hand to rescue?
+Does your heart beat for the same things that moved the heart of Jesus?
+Can you say you feel compassion for others because they are harassed and helpless, like sheep without a shepherd?
+Does something stir in you when you see them lost and without God?
+What do you reach out toward them: a finger to point, or a hand to rescue?

-If we do not have the compassion that He had, there is still hope for us.
-The compassion Jesus felt for the lost is formed in us when we spend intimate time with Him.
-Are we people of constant communion with God, or do we move from Sunday to Sunday trying to revive a devotional life that was never fed during the week?
-Is Jesus the Alpha and Omega of our life, the Beginning and End of our day, the first thought in the morning and the last at night?
+If we do not yet have the compassion He had, there is still hope for us.
+The compassion Jesus felt for the lost is formed in us as we spend intimate time with Him.
+Are we people of constant communion with God, or do we lurch from Sunday to Sunday trying to revive a devotional life we never fed during the week?
+Is Jesus the Alpha and Omega of our lives, the Beginning and End of our day, the first thought in the morning and the last one at night?

 Then I heard the voice of the Lord saying, “Whom shall I send?
 And who will go for us?”
 And I said, “Here am I. Send me!”